Vieolo/pervert/docs/django_orm_watch.md

 ## Basic Usage
 Here is a basic usage.
 It involves creating an instance of `DjangoORMWatch` at the start of the code and then call stop on the instance when the code to be evaluated is completed.
 The `stop` function returns a reference of the self and you can either use the `print` function to print all of the data or use the data of the instance.

+Have in mind that `DjangoORMWatch` works only when `DEBUG` is set to True

 ```python
 from pervpy.django_orm_watch import DjangoORMWatch